eCodeVoyager/Url-Shortner-Backend/README.md

    ```

 3. **Configure the Environment:**
-   Create a `.env` file in the root directory and set the necessary environment variables.
-You may use the provided `.env.example` as a template.
+   Create a `.env` file in the root directory and set the necessary environment variables. {DATABSE_URI,SERVER_URI} Add then and set veriables in `.env` .

 4. **Run the Application:**
    ```bash